 As the Acharya nuns assess current and future goals, we tailor the program to prepare them with additional skills, which may include education programs, hospice work, small medical clinics, book-publishing, and GoGreen projects.
 Many of the challenges experienced at Samtenlingare also being faced by other nunneries in India, thus the knowledge and skills gained here, will have an even wider application.

 Empowering nuns with 21st century skills

 Your donation will go directly for her travel and support.
 Vajra Dakini is a 501c3 and all donations are tax deductible.
 VDN will post a financial report on this program annually and you will be able to follow her activities on VDN’s Facebook page.
-Our draft budget includes:
+Expenses include:

 - Travel to the US and centers offering training, travel to significant buddhist nunneries

 - Health insurance